-Some people believe that it’s best to drink coffee in the morning, while others think that it’s acceptable to have coffee later in the day.
-So, what is the right answer?
+Some people believe it’s best to drink coffee in the morning, while others think it’s acceptable to have coffee later in the day.
+So, when is it too late to drink coffee?

 How Late Is Too Late for Coffee?

 For many people, coffee is the perfect pick-me-up at any time of day.
-However, there are some who believe that coffee should be avoided after a certain point in order to have a good night’s sleep.
+However, some believe that coffee should be avoided after a certain point to have a good night’s sleep.

-The reasoning behind this is that coffee is a stimulant, and consuming it too close to your normal bedtime can interfere with sleep.
+The reasoning behind this is that coffee is a stimulant, and consuming it too close to your normal bedtime can interfere with sleep and increase levels of cortisol.
 While there is some truth to this, it is important to remember that everyone metabolizes caffeine differently.

 Some people may find that they can drink coffee without any problems, even if they have it right before going to bed.
 However, others may find that even a small cup of coffee can keep them awake for hours.